Editor’s Note: This is an updated version of a story that originally ran on August 26, 2022.

 So you can expect to see a hike in your credit card rates within a few statements.

-The average credit card rate is 18.77% as of November 2, up from 16.3% at the start of the year, according to Bankrate.com.
+Currently, the average credit card rate is 18.16%, up from 16.3% at the start of the year, according to Bankrate.com.

 Best advice: If you’re carrying balances on your credit cards – which typically have high variable interest rates – consider transferring them to a zero-rate balance transfer card that locks in a zero rate for between 12 and 21 months.